 Its main principal role is:

-To assist the ICC and the Members of ICC in the eradication of conduct of a corrupt nature prejudicial to the interests of the game of cricket; and to provide a professional, permanent and secure infrastructure to act as a long term deterrent to conduct of a corrupt nature prejudicial to the interests of the game of cricket.Sir Ronnie Flanagan, one of the United Kingdom's most senior former policemen, is the Chairman of the ICC Anti-Corruption and Security Unit (ACSU) and acts in consultation with the ICC Chief Executive, David Richardson.
+To assist the ICC and the Members of ICC in the eradication of conduct of a corrupt nature prejudicial to the interests of the game of cricket; and to provide a professional, permanent and secure infrastructure to act as a long term deterrent to conduct of a corrupt nature prejudicial to the interests of the game of cricket.Sir Ronnie Flanagan, one of the United Kingdom's most senior former policemen, is the Chairman of the ICC Anti-Corruption Unit (ACU) and acts in consultation with the ICC Chief Executive, David Richardson.
 Day-to-day operational responsibility rests with the General Manager and Chief Investigator.

 As part of the education process, players are given details of the ways in which corruptors may seek to 'groom' them from an early age as well as the penalties that exist - not just for fixing all or part of a match but also for accepting money, benefit or other reward for the provision of information or failing to disclose the inappropriate conduct of others.

-The seven Anti-Corruption Managers coordinate the ACSU's prevention measures.
+The seven Anti-Corruption Managers coordinate the ACU's prevention measures.
 These experienced law enforcement professionals are present at every international series to ensure that strict anti-corruption protocols are enforced at all venues, collection information / intelligence, particularly around the dressing room areas.